arv100kri/Cognitive-Services/Content/en-us/KES/evaluate.md

 # evaluate Method
 The *evaluate* method evaluates and returns the output of a structured query expression based on the index data.

 Typically, an expression will be obtained from a response to the interpret method.
-But you can also compose query expressions yourself (see [Strucuted Query Expression](Expressions.md)).
+But you can also compose query expressions yourself (see [Structured Query Expression](Expressions.md)).

 ## Request
 `http://<host>/evaluate?expr=<expr>&attributes=<attrs>[&<options>]`